eotles/otles_notes/_pages/home.md

     title: "Health IT"
     excerpt: "Deep experience integrating AI in healthcare; millions of predictions on patients.
 Ex-Epic engineer."

-intro:
-  - excerpt: '*Medicine is a science of uncertainty and an art of probability.* William Osler<br> *All models are wrong, but some are useful.* George Box'

 research_row:
-  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+  - image_path: /assets/images/home/chart-line-solid.svg
     alt: "placeholder image 2"
     title: "Research"
-    excerpt: 'Intersection of artificial intelligence & medicine, focusing on the interface between clinical workflows and predictive models.
-Methods across clinical informatics, machine learning, and operations research.
-Works span the healthcare AI lifecycle with projects advancing from model development to validation, technical integration, and workflow implementation.'
+    excerpt: 'My research is at the intersection of AI & healthcare, with a focus on the interface between clinical workflows and predictive models.
+I utilize methods from the domains of clinical informatics, machine learning, and operations research.
+My work spans the healthcare AI lifecycle with projects advancing from model development/evaluation, technical integration, and connection with clinical workflows.'
     url: "/research/"
     btn_label: "More Research"
     btn_class: "btn--primary"

+projects_row:
+  - image_path: /assets/images/home/diagram-project-solid.svg
+    alt: "placeholder image 2"
+    title: "Projects"
+    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
+Centered with `type="center"`'
+    url: "/projects/"
+    btn_label: "More Projects"
+    btn_class: "btn--primary"

 press_row:
-  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+  - image_path: /assets/images/home/newspaper-regular.svg
     alt: "placeholder image 2"
     title: "Press"
     excerpt: 'This is some sample content that goes here with **Markdown** formatting.
 Centered with `type="center"`'
-    url: "#test-link"
+    url: "/press/"
-    btn_label: "See News"
+    btn_label: "See Press"
     btn_class: "btn--primary"

+intro:
+  - excerpt: '*Medicine is a science of uncertainty and an art of probability.* William Osler<br> *All models are wrong, but some are useful.* George Box'
 ---